asdeenner7ec/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and avoid getting sidetracked.
 Use a task management tool, such as Trello or Asana, to help keep track of your priorities and tasks as they change throughout the development process.

+# 2024-02-14
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted effort.
+It's more important to first ensure that your code is correct, clear, maintainable, and meets requirements before fine-tuning for performance.
+Understand the actual bottlenecks through profiling and measurement rather than making speculative optimizations.